ophwug/docs/README.md

 It was relatively expensive.
 It was the first with three cameras.

 Variants of the comma three may include no SSD but 32GB of onboard System on Module storage, 256GB of NVME SSD storage, or 1TB of NVME SSD storage.

+The only OEM SSD supported is the [Samsung 980 Non-Pro SSD](https://www.amazon.com/Technology-Intelligent-Turbowrite-MZ-V8V1T0B-AM/dp/B08V83JZH4?th=1).
+Other SSDs may not work or have other weird unsupported issues; embedded devices are much more picky about SSDs than a desktop or laptop.

 Variations: